← Back to all posts

 The Docker Problem

-Here’s a fun fact about Linux.
-Being in the docker group is equivalent to having root access.
-Anyone who can run Docker can mount the host filesystem, access any file, escalate privileges trivially:
+Being in the group is equivalent to having root access.
+Anyone who can run Docker can mount the host filesystem and escalate privileges trivially:

 The Audit